Reachability and liveness in parametric timed automata: Liveness properties

+Hence the 2-counter machine halts iff the set of valuations for which the automaton has at least one deadlock is not empty. \end{proof} } \preuveEDemptinesscbLU{}

-\begin{corollary} \corollaryEDemptinessLUPTA{} \end{corollary} \begin{preuve} Let us consider each formalism: \begin{description} \item[\textbf{open bounded L/U-PTAs}] In the above construction, we can assume, \eg{} $a^- \in (0,1]$, which does not impact the proof. \item[\textbf{L/U-PTAs}] The bounds on the parameters are not required in the above construction: for valuations larger than~1 (that necessarily do not simulate correctly the machine), a gadget may block, therefore leading to~\lochaltprime{}, from which the system is deadlock-free, hence without impacting the spirit of the proof. \item[\textbf{bounded PTAs}] From the fact that a bounded L/U-PTA is a bounded PTA. \item[\textbf{PTAs}] From the fact that an L/U-PTA is a PTA. \end{description} Observe that the number of parameters can be reduced to~1 for (possibly bounded) PTAs by merging $a^-$ and~$a^+$ into a single parameter~$a$. \end{preuve}
+\begin{cor} \corollaryEDemptinessLUPTA{} \end{cor} \begin{proof} Let us consider each formalism: \begin{description} \item[\textbf{open bounded L/U-PTAs}] In the above construction, we can assume, \eg{} $a^- \in (0,1]$, which does not impact the proof. \item[\textbf{L/U-PTAs}] The bounds on the parameters are not required in the above construction: for valuations larger than~1 (that necessarily do not simulate correctly the machine), a gadget may block, therefore leading to~\lochaltprime{}, from which the system is deadlock-free, hence without impacting the spirit of the proof. \item[\textbf{bounded PTAs}] From the fact that a bounded L/U-PTA is a bounded PTA. \item[\textbf{PTAs}] From the fact that an L/U-PTA is a PTA. \end{description} Observe that the number of parameters can be reduced to~1 for (possibly bounded) PTAs by merging $a^-$ and~$a^+$ into a single parameter~$a$. \end{proof}